 This is especially apparent in the welded connectors and the trim edges.
 These could prove to be weak points over the long-term, but initial use shows that they are more than capable of handling the job.

 As mentioned previously, the system comes with features that you would normally find only in higher-priced units.
 Heating and boiling is a cinch with the high-grade heating elements, and there is a handy control panel for temperature setting and monitoring.
 This control panel is water resistant as well, which should improve longevity and durability.

-Despite its wealth of features, the Robobrew remains extremely light and portable.
+Despite its wealth of features, this equipment remains extremely light and portable.
 Furthermore, it runs on 110v power so you can use it pretty much anywhere without having to make any special modifications.

 - Comes with a host of advanced features